 Having begun has career as an apprentice pattern-maker at Comme des Garçons, Junya Watanabe quickly established himself as a distinguished talent, boasting an avant-garde design aesthetic and becoming an unofficial protégé for the iconic Rei Kawakubo .
-Following the launch of his namesake label under the Comme des Garcons umbrella, the prolific designer garnered international critical acclaim for his mastery in conceptual designs, pattern manipulation and innovative use of synthetic materials.
-Launched in 1992, Watanabe presented his first collection in Paris in 1993, adding a menswear line in 2005.
+Following the launch of his namesake label under the Comme des Garçons umbrella, the prolific designer garnered international critical acclaim for his mastery in conceptual designs, pattern manipulation and innovative use of synthetic materials.
+Launched in 1992, Watanabe presented his first collection in Paris in 1993, adding a menswear line for the Spring /Summer 2001 season.

-A notoriously individualistic designer — eschewing traditional advertising and stores — Watanabe entered into his first mainstream collaboration with American sneaker brand Converse in 2007, designing a series of All Star sneaker’s.
-In 2012 Watanabe also partnered with Puma, using the company’s acid hued fabrics to create his spring/summer ’13 collection.
+A notoriously individualistic designer — eschewing traditional advertising and stores — Watanabe entered into his first mainstream collaboration with American sneaker brand Converse in 2007, designing a series of All Star sneakers.
+In 2012 Watanabe also partnered with Puma, using the company’s acid hued fabrics to create his Spring/Summer 1013 collection.